intel-unesp-mcp/infieri2019-session1/README.md

 ### 3.1 Goals ###

-In this new set of activities we will use simple code examples to leverage the Intel Xeon Phi coprocessor towards peak performance, thus demonstrating some specific performance elements of the architecture.
+In this new set of activities we will use simple code examples to leverage the Intel® Xeon Phi™ coprocessor towards peak performance, thus demonstrating some specific performance elements of the architecture.

-**Note:** The main ideas discussed and the set of source codes used in Part 3 have been extracted from the *highly recommended* book “*Intel Xeon Phi Coprocessor High-Performance Programming*”, by Jim Jeffers and James Reinders (Elsevier, 2013).
+**Note:** The main ideas discussed and the set of source codes used in Part 3 have been extracted from the *highly recommended* book “*Intel Xeon Phi™ Coprocessor High-Performance Programming*”, by Jim Jeffers and James Reinders (Elsevier, 2013).

 ### 3.2 Hands-on Activities ###